2022–23 PFC Ludogorets Razgrad season

-The 2022–23 season is Ludogorets Razgrad's twelfth consecutive season in the Bulgarian First League, of which they are defending champions.
-This article shows player statistics and all matches (official and friendly) that the club will play during the season.
+The 2022–23 season was Ludogorets Razgrad's twelfth consecutive season in the Bulgarian First League, of which they are defending champions.
+This article shows player statistics and all matches (official and friendly) that the club has played during the season.

+In addition to successfully defending the league title for a record time, Ludogorets won the Bulgarian Cup and the Bulgarian Supercup, achieving the domestic treble for a second time in the club's history.